Recruiting a Diverse Student Body at Your School

 As such, many innovative charter schools have intentionally pursued efforts to integrate students from different racial and socioeconomic backgrounds.
 They have employed a variety of approaches to promoting racial and economic integration including recruitment, location selection, weighted admissions, pedagogy, and school culture.

-Lory Pilchik, SchoolMint’s CMO, interviewed Chiv (‘Chu’) Heng, Director of Operations at Blackstone Valley Prep (BVP) Mayoral Academy, to discuss BVP’s approach to ‘diversity by design.’
-Chiv originally joined BVP in 2010, then moved to New York where he worked as a Director of Information Systems for Democracy Prep for several years, before returning to his home state and rejoining BVP in July of 2015.
+Lory Pilchik, SchoolMint’s CMO, interviewed Chiv (‘Chu’) Heng, Director of Operations at Blackstone Valley Prep (BVP) Mayoral Academy in Rhode Island, to discuss BVP’s approach to ‘diversity by design.’
+Chiv originally joined BVP in 2010, then moved to New York where he worked as a Director of Information Systems for Democracy Prep for several years before returning to his home state and rejoining BVP in July of 2015.

 We accept students from four unique sending districts: two from the traditionally higher-income, predominantly white communities of Cumberland and Lincoln, and two from the predominantly lower-income communities of Central Falls (whose student population is 75% Latino) and Pawtucket (where the student body is roughly one-third white, one-third Latino, and one-third black).
 Bringing together scholars from four neighboring communities allows us to create opportunities for them to share experiences, come together in classrooms, and connect across both racial and socioeconomic lines of difference.

-The founding of this Mayoral Academy had the urban/suburban pairing explicitly written into the charter.
-Running a lottery where we have to reserve an equal number of seats for each of our four communities, while also maintaining preferences for students who qualify for FRPL can be challenging.
+CC: The founding of this Mayoral Academy had the urban/suburban pairing explicitly written into the charter.
+Running a lottery where we have to reserve an equal number of seats for each of our four communities while also maintaining preferences for students who qualify for FRPL can be challenging.

-INTERESTED TO LEARN MORE?
+INTERESTED IN LEARNING MORE?
 Hear from Chiv ‘live’ in a webinar about diverse recruiting: Recruiting a Diverse Student Body – A Conversation with Visionary School Leaders.